Cravsi/CI-MSP1-CastleStringQuartet/README.md

 # Castle String Quartet

-For my **Portfolio Project 1** on **Code Institute's 5 Project Course** I have created this informational website focused on being a the go to site for a violin quartet.
-Here users can find out more about the quartet and how they might get in contact with the group.
+For my **Portfolio Project 1** on **Code Institute's 5 Project Course** I have created this informational website focused on being the go to site for a the Castle String Quartet.
+Here users can find out more about the quartet and find the groupd contact information.

 Link to deployed [site](https://cravsi.github.io/castle-string-quartet/).